apache/spark/docs/programming-guide.md

 <div data-lang="python"  markdown="1">

-PySpark can create distributed datasets from any file system supported by Hadoop, including your local file system, HDFS, KFS, [Amazon S3](http://wiki.apache.org/hadoop/AmazonS3), etc.
+PySpark can create distributed datasets from any storage source supported by Hadoop, including your local file system, HDFS, Cassandra, HBase, [Amazon S3](http://wiki.apache.org/hadoop/AmazonS3), etc. Spark supports text files, [SequenceFiles](http://hadoop.apache.org/common/docs/current/api/org/apache/hadoop/mapred/SequenceFileInputFormat.html), and any other Hadoop [InputFormat](http://hadoop.apache.org/docs/stable/api/org/apache/hadoop/mapred/InputFormat.html).
-The current API is limited to text files, but support for binary Hadoop InputFormats is expected in future versions.

 Text file RDDs can be created using `SparkContext`'s `textFile` method.
 This method takes an URI for the file (either a local path on the machine, or a `hdfs://`, `s3n://`, etc URI) and reads it as a collection of lines.
 Here is an example invocation: